leoabrantes/ContractPayment/README.md

-## ContractPayment
+## Loan Contract Payment
-This program receives information about a contract and return the value of each installment (considered injuries)
+This program receives information about a contract (intallments, due date, interest) and It return the information of each installment (considered interest)

-Interest: 1% for month <br />
-GooglePay Interest: 2% in the total result
+System Payment:

+(1) Table PRICE

+(2) Table SAC

 ### In:

-Number, Date, Contract value and Number of installments
+Loan value, due date, number of installments and model contract

 ### Out:

-Installments 01: Date01, Value01
+Installments 01: DueDate01, Value01

-Installments 02: Date02, Value02
+Installments 02: DueDate02, Value02

        ..............